dcmwijaya/Smart-Fire-Smoke-Detector-Berbasis-IoT-Mobile/README.md

 3. Make sure your components are designed according to the diagram.

-4. Make sure the components are well connected ``` (Adjust Board and Port settings) ```.

-5. Create an account for the IoT Platform and its services.
+4. Create an account for the IoT Platform and its services.

-6. Be sure to change the arduino program code in the ``` Router ``` section according to the device you are using.

-7. If you don't apply points 1 and 2 for the purposes of project development that's fine, but please note that some things need to be changed for it to work properly.
+5. If you don't apply points 2 and 3 for project development purposes, that's fine, but be aware that some things need to be changed according to your needs for the system to work properly.

-8. Ensure that the device is connected to the internet.

-9. Make sure all things have been created.
+6. Make sure all things have been created.

-10. Please enjoy [Done].
+7. Please enjoy [Done].

 <br><br>